awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 **Important**
 It is your responsibility to secure the `DockerComposeFileDestinationPath` directory that stores your Docker Compose file and the credentials for your Docker images from private repositories\.
-For more information, see [Security Notes](#docker-app-connector-security)\.
+For more information, see [Security notes](#docker-app-connector-security)\.

 ## Parameters<a name="docker-app-connector-param"></a>